Tom N Toms: International Expansion

-In 2009, the South Korean coffee chain established its first franchises abroad- opening two stores in Australia and one in Singapore.
-From then on, the company have established branches and franchises across the world, including in the United States, Thailand, Philippines, Macau, China, Mongolia, Malaysia and Hong Kong.
-The South China Morning Post estimated that the company had 200 international stores.
-However, this is not stated on the company's official website- which references only 70 global stores on their 'Global List'.
+In 2009, the company established its first franchises abroad, opening two stores in Australia and one in Singapore.
+From then on, it has established branches and franchises across the world, including in the United States, Thailand, the Philippines, Macau, China, Mongolia, Malaysia and Hong Kong.
+The South China Morning Post estimated that the company had 200 international stores in 2016.
+However, Tom N Toms’ official website only listed 80 global stores on their 'Global List' as of 2020.

-The first store to be located in Macau was opened in September 2015.
+In February 2015, Tom N Toms opened its first branch in the Philippines in Bacolod City.

-In February 2015, Tom N Toms opened its first branch in the Philippines, located in Bacolod City.
+In September 2015, its first store in Macau was opened.

-As of February 2016, there are 6 to 7 retail stores opened and operating in the Los Angeles, CA (Korea town) not including 1 store in the Little Tokyo and few additional stores in other parts of the United States.
+As of February 2016, there were 6 to 7 retail stores operating in Los Angeles in Koreatown, not including 1 store in Little Tokyo.
+There were also a few additional stores in other parts of the United States.

 On June 23, 2016, Tom N Toms and RushOrder, a mobile-first food ordering technology company, jointly announced the launch of their partnership to offer on-demand delivery and mobile ordering in the US, with Los Angeles being their first test market.

 In June 2016, Tom N Tom's opened their first branch in Hong Kong, located in Sha Tin.
-In September 2016, Tom N Toms opened its second branch in Philippines at The Greenery in Mabolo, Cebu City.
-Now (December 2016), there are stores across Hong Kong, including Kwun Tong and The ONE, Tsim Sha Tsui.
+In September of the same year, Tom N Toms opened its second branch in the Philippines at The Greenery in Mabolo, Cebu City.
+In December 2016, there were stores across Hong Kong, including Kwun Tong and The ONE, Tsim Sha Tsui.